Queen Mother of the West

-The Queen Mother of the West, known by various local names, is a mother goddess in Chinese religion and mythology, also worshipped in neighbouring Asian countries, and attested from ancient times.
-From her name alone some of her most important characteristics are revealed: she is royal, female, and is associated with the west.
+The Queen Mother of the West, known by various local names, is a mother goddess in Chinese religion and mythology, also worshipped later in neighbouring countries.
+She is attested from ancient times.

-The first historical information on her can be traced back to oracle bone inscriptions of the 15th century BCE that record sacrifices to a "Western Mother".
+The first historical information on her can be traced back to Shang dynasty oracle bone inscriptions that record sacrifices to a "Western Mother".
 Even though these inscriptions illustrate that she predates organized Taoism, she is most often associated with Taoism.
-The growing popularity of the Queen Mother of the West, as well as the beliefs that she was the dispenser of prosperity, longevity, and eternal bliss, took place during Han dynasty, in the 2nd century BCE, when the northern and western parts of China were able to be better known because of the opening of the Silk Road.
+The growing popularity of the Queen Mother of the West, as well as the beliefs that she was the dispenser of prosperity, longevity, and eternal bliss, took place during Han dynasty, in the 2nd century BCE, when the northern and western parts of China became more accessible through the opening of the Silk Road.

 Names

 Queen Mother of the West is a calque of Xiwangmu in Chinese sources, Seiōbo in Japan, Seowangmo in Korea, and Tây Vương Mẫu in Vietnam.
-She has numerous titles, one being Yaochi Jinmu (瑤池金母), the "Golden Mother of the Jade Pond" (also translated "Turquoise Pond").
+She has numerous titles, one being Yaochi Jinmu (瑤池金母), the "Golden Mother of the Jade Pond (瑤池)" (also translated "Turquoise Pond").
 She is also known in contemporary sources as the Lady Queen Mother.

 In Chinese salvationist religions, she is believed to be the same being as their main deity, Wusheng Laomu (無生老母 (birthless old mother)), also known as Wujimu (無極母; lit. 'infinite mother').
 The title, Wujimu, signifies the absolute principle of reality, or the creational origin of all things.

 Tang writers called her "Golden Mother the First Ruler", the "Golden Mother of Tortoise Mountain", "She of the Nine Numina and the Grand Marvel", and the "Perfected Marvel of the Western Florescence and Ultimate Worthy of the Cavernous Darkness".
 Commoners and poets of the era referred to her more simply as the "Queen Mother", the "Divine Mother", or simply "Nanny" (Amah).